Most Popular 2019

 Water heater replacement can be a time-consuming and costly endeavor.
 Furthermore, knowing when to replace your water heater can be difficult to gauge due to our year-round warm temperatures.
 The water heater is generally the first appliance that needs to be replaced in your home.

 Most people wait until their water heater fails before replacing them.
-Rosie-Certified Partner, Ashley Green, general manager, All About Water, estimates that 80 percent of all conventional tank water heaters will rupture resulting in damage.
+It's estimated that 80 percent of all conventional tank water heaters will rupture resulting in damage.

 Read the full blog

 2 | How To Make Your Home A Less Desirable Target To Burglars